ncatlab/nlab-content/pages/6816.md

 ### Planar sector and integrability

-A comprehensive discussion of the planar sector is in
+A comprehensive discussion of the [[integrability]] related to anomalous dimension in the planar sector is in

 * N. Beisert et al., _Review of AdS/CFT Integrability, An Overview_
 Lett.
 Math.
 Phys. vv, pp (2011), ([arXiv:1012.3982](http://arxiv.org/abs/1012.3982)).

+Discussion of special properties of [[scattering amplitudes]] in the planar sector is in

+* [[Nima Arkani-Hamed]], Jacob L. Bourjaily, Freddy Cachazo, Alexander B. Goncharov, Alexander Postnikov, Jaroslav Trnka, _Scattering Amplitudes and the Positive Grassmannian_ ([arXiv:1212.5605](http://arxiv.org/abs/1212.5605))

 ### Scattering amplitudes